-During this challenging COVID-19 period, the community has continued to step up and play a crucial role in helping those in need.
-MSF would like to express our appreciation to our community partners for their partnership and dedication to supporting lower-income and vulnerable individuals and families in Singapore.
-We welcome all to step forward to join us as part of our SG Cares Community Networks, to support the low-income and vulnerable, and to build a caring society for all.
+During this challenging period, the community has continued to step up and play a crucial role in helping those in need.
+MSF would like to express our appreciation to our community partners for their partnership and dedication to supporting low-income and vulnerable individuals and families in Singapore.
+We also encourage all to join our MSFCare Network as volunteers, and join us in building a caring society for all.